 On the rare occasions when children break the School Rules or repeatedly behave in a disruptive way, staff are skilled in offering a verbal warning and redirecting children to another task or area and more suitable behaviour.

 We recognise that some children require additional pastoral support in our fast-changing world and, therefore, have a ‘Listening TA’ in School who can offer sessions to allow children to talk to an independent adult and share their feelings/concerns.
-We also have a School Dog, Mitzi, who attends some of these sessions but whose very presence in School offers delight to all our children daily.

 We are actively committed to providing the highest standards of pastoral care to ensure the well being of all our pupils.
 Pastoral care plays a central part in pupils' lives during their time at the School, with a team of staff who support and care for them.